 How much do you know about Chelmsford?
 Here's a handful of well-publicised facts, and a few gems that you didn't know you didn't know.

-There are 69 cities in the UK and Chelmsford is proud to be one of the newest, having been granted city status in 2012 as part of The Queen's Diamond Jubilee celebrations.
+Chelmsford is proud to be one of the newest cities in the UK, having been granted city status in 2012 as part of The Queen's Diamond Jubilee celebrations.

 Chelmsford is known as the birthplace of radio, thanks to its connection with Guglielmo Marconi who opened the world's first wireless factory here in 1899.
 We named the Marconi Building on our Chelmsford campus after him.